 Mr. Smith founded and chairs the corporate social responsibility practice at the law firm Foley Hoag LLP.
 He provides counsel on compliance programs to address labor conditions, community relations, security, indigenous rights, environmental stewardship, and the rule of law.
 Mr. Smith previously served as Vice President for CSR at one of the world’s most recognized clothing brands.
 As Senior Foreign Policy Advisor and Counsel to Senator Edward M. Kennedy, he created the first voluntary code of conduct for U.S. multinationals.
 He was appointed by the White House to serve as Principal Deputy Assistant Secretary in the U.S. State Department’s Bureau of Democracy, Human Rights and Labor.
 In that role, he helped to launch President Bill Clinton’s Model Business Principles and served as U.S. representative to the U.N.
 Human Rights Commission, the International Labor Organization, and the U.N.
 Working Group on Indigenous Peoples.
 Mr. Smith has authored three books on codes of conduct and international human right standards which were published by the World Bank and the International Finance Corporation.

-Mr. Ruggie is the former U.N.
-Secretary General’s Special Representative for Business and Human Rights, a current Harvard professor, and recently joined Foley Hoag LLP’s Corporate Social Responsibility practice as a senior advisor.
-One of the premier authorities on corporate citizenship and responsibility, Mr. Ruggie served as U.N.
+Professor Ruggie is the former U.N.
+Secretary General’s Special Representative for Business and Human Rights and a current Harvard professor.
+One of the premier authorities on corporate citizenship and responsibility, Professor Ruggie served as U.N.
 Special Representative for Business and Human Rights from 2005-2011 with a mandate to propose measures to strengthen human rights performance of the business sector around the world.
 He authored the Guiding Principles on Business and Human Rights, which the U.N.
 Human Rights Council unanimously endorsed in 2011.
-In his role at Foley Hoag, Mr. Ruggie advises clients on human rights-related risk and other aspects of corporate citizenship.
-This includes helping multinational clients navigate the Guiding Principles on Business and Human Rights and apply them to their global business practices.
 He is the Berthold Beitz Professor in Human Rights and International Affairs at Harvard’s John F. Kennedy School of Government and an Affiliated Professor in International Legal Studies at Harvard Law School.